openbsd/xenocara/lib/mesa/docs/drivers/freedreno/isaspec.rst

 decoding.
 The display template consists of references to fields (which may be derived fields) specified as ``{FIELDNAME}`` and other characters which are just echoed through to the resulting decoded bitset.

+It is possible to define a line column alignment value per field to influence the visual output.
+It needs to be pecified as ``{FIELDNAME:align=xx}``.

 The ``<override>`` element will be described in the next section, but it provides for both different decoded instruction syntax/mnemonics (when